Central Banks and Limitations of Monetary Policy

 Exchange Rate Targeting

-Contradictory and Expansionary Monetary Policies.
+Contractionary and Expansionary Monetary Policies.

-On the other hand, when the economy slows and both inflation and monetary trends appear weak, central banks can boost liquidity by reducing their target interest rate.
+On the other hand, when the economy slows down and both inflation and monetary trends appear weak, central banks can boost liquidity by reducing their target interest rate.
 This is known as an “expansionary” monetary policy.

 Neutral Rate of Interest